 Maksim's high school principal saw his passion for physics, and encouraged him to participate in academic Olympiads and skip his other classes to study physics full-time.
 Over the next three years, Maksim won multiple medals for Kyrgyzstan at the International Physics Olympiads.
 Because his principal saw a unique ability, was willing to think outside the box, and empowered Maksim to pursue world-class mastery of a subject while still in high school, his education was transformed into an experience he loved.

 Every kid deserves access to learning environments like the ones we experienced, tailored to their unique gifts and interests –– but right now these opportunities aren’t evenly distributed.
-Homeschooling can be a powerful vehicle for unlocking these environments, but today it requires enormous effort from parents to take advantage of it.

 While not meant as a replacement for a traditional curriculum (yet!), we believe doing things is the best way to learn things.
 An investigation into the Mallard reaction is best launched in the pursuit of the perfect chocolate chip cookie, not a chapter in a chemistry textbook.
 Discovering that air pressure can beat gravity is best learned in trying to win a rocket building competition, not in a physics classroom.
 This is the learning experience we want for our own children, and we’re building for the world.